ceilfors/notes/notes/Ahrens,_How_to_Take_Smart_Notes.md

 - Why zettelkasten works
 	- [[[[Write about what you read]]
-	- Zettelkasten has a workflow, and [[Well-defined workflow forms positive feedback loop]]
+	- Zettelkasten has a workflow, and [[Effective workflow forms positive feedback loop]]
 		- Workflow works because [[Workflow trumps willpower]]
 	- [[New learnings rarely start from zero]]
 	- Also [[Zettelkasten is not widely adopted because it is too simple for a complex problem]]